aspose-cells/Aspose.Cells-API-References/english/go-cpp/ImageOrPrintOptions/SetTiffBinarizationMethod/_index.md

 ## SetTiffBinarizationMethod function

-Gets or sets method used while converting images to 1 bpp formatwhen <see cref="ImageType"/> is Tiff and <see cref="TiffCompression"/> is equal to Ccitt3 or Ccitt4.
+Gets or sets method used while converting images to 1 bpp formatwhen ImageType is Tiff and TiffCompression is equal to Ccitt3 or Ccitt4.

 ```go